erasmus-without-paper/ewp-specs-api-institutions/README.md

 Request parameters
 ------------------

-Parameters MUST be provided either in a query string (for GET requests), or in the `application/x-www-form-urlencoded` format (for POST requests).
+Parameters MUST be provided in the regular `application/x-www-form-urlencoded` format.

 ### `hei_id` (repeatable, required)

-A list of institution identifiers.
+A list of institution identifiers (no more than `<max-hei-ids>` items) - IDs of HEIs the clients wants to retrieve information on.

+This parameter is *repeatable*, so the request MAY contain multiple occurrences of it.
+The server is REQUIRED to process all of them.

+Server implementers provide their own chosen value of `<max-hei-ids>` via their manifest entry (see [manifest-entry.xsd](manifest-entry.xsd)).
+Clients SHOULD parse this value (or assume its equal to `1`).

-Clients may retrieve proper identifiers from the [Registry Service] [registry-spec].
+Clients may retrieve proper HEI identifiers from the [Registry Service] [registry-spec].
 Servers MUST be able to accept all HEI IDs declared in their [manifest files][discovery-api].

-*Repeatable* means that the URL may contain multiple occurrences of this parameter, e.g. `hei_id=uw.edu.pl&hei_id=uj.edu.pl`.

 ### `include_iro_sections`